 The Dirndl dates back to the Renaissance and is one of few regional costumes still worn extensively in Austria, southern Germany, and Switzerland.
 Additionally, a favorite at Renaissance Faires and Oktoberfests, this three-piece outfit enhances the maiden in you.

 The complete dirndl consists of a close fitting sleeveless bodice with attached full skirt, over an abbreviated blouse, finished with a contrasting apron.

-View A the dress is cut just above the bustline and buttons in front to the waist.
-It's blouse is lightly gathered into a jewel neckline with a self-tie.
+With View A, the dress is cut just above the bustline and buttons in front to the waist.
+Its blouse is lightly gathered into a jewel neckline with a self-tie.

 Variations include knee-length or low-calf length, dirndl bodice with high or low-neck, high or low-neck blouse, and an apron.
-Pattern features many options for detailing, ruffling, ruching, and shaping.
-Information included about authentic detailing, custom fitting, and adapting garment for Renaissance costumes.
+This pattern includes many options for detailing, ruffling, ruching, and shaping.
+Information is also included about authentic detailing, custom fitting, and adapting garment for Renaissance costumes.

 Suggested fabrics: For the Dirndl, choose medium to heavyweight cotton, silk, wool, velvet, or corduroy.
 For the Blouse and Apron, choose light to medium-weight cotton, silk, rayon, or blends.
 The Apron is also nice in taffeta.

 This is the paper pattern.
 For the PDF pattern, please go here.